-And while we would love to provide a virtual address for everyone that needs one, we’re most concerned that anyone using a virtual address service knows their private information is safe.
+And while we would love to provide a virtual mailing address for everyone that needs one, we’re most concerned that anyone using a virtual mailing address service knows their private information is safe.
 So even if you choose to use a different provider, make sure they’re following security best practices.
 Ask them the questions we’ve included here, and don’t turn over your postal mail to a company that isn’t 100% focused on protecting your information.

 Looking for a virtual address that gives you flexibility and security?
 Check out Earth Class Mail.